Mousehold Heath: 1810–1914

-Mousehold Heath was famously painted by a number of artists from the Norwich School of painters, including John Crome and John Sell Cotman, as well as other painters such as John Constable.
+Mousehold Heath was painted by a number of artists from the Norwich School of painters, including John Crome and John Sell Cotman, as well as other painters such as John Constable.
 They found heathland landscapes intriguing and depicted them on a regular basis, despite the views of agriculturalists, who considered such landscapes to be valueless wasteland.
-The Norwich school's depictions of Mousehold Heath lack human activity, animals or growing crops.
+The Norwich School's depictions of Mousehold Heath lack human activity, animals or growing crops.
 The remoteness of Norfolk meant that few artists from outside the county could attempt to represent the heath.
 Many artists at the time preferred to depict what was considered to be the ideal form of landscape: lush, harmonious farming countryside containing pictorial devices such as woodland, which contrasted directly with the remote, barren environment of a heath such as Mousehold.
 The Norwich School witnessed the destruction of the heath following its enclosure, and their paintings of the heath would have brought back memories of a lost landscape.

 In his autobiographical work Lavengro, George Borrow recorded his meetings with gypsies on the heath.
 The Norwich-born novelist and one-time Lord Mayor R. H. Mottram also valued the open space of Mousehold Heath.
 He once described it as "the property of those who have the privilege of Norwich birth".
 Public horse racing near Norwich first took place in 1838 and within a few years meetings were being held on a racecourse on Mousehold Heath.

 Before the 20th century the heath was used to extract sand and gravel.
 Victorian Ordnance Survey maps of the area show that there were lime kilns, marl pits and brick kilns, in addition to numerous extensive gravel pits, across the unenclosed part of the heath to the north-east of the city.
 The remains of the diggings can be found today.